lammps/lammps/doc/src/Fortran.rst

 Creating or deleting a LAMMPS object
 ************************************

-With the Fortran interface the creation of a :cpp:class:`LAMMPS
+With the Fortran interface, the creation of a :cpp:class:`LAMMPS
 <LAMMPS_NS::LAMMPS>` instance is included in the constructor for
 creating the :f:func:`lammps` derived type.
 To import the definition of that type and its type bound procedures you need to add a ``USE